-As with other hypothesis tests, the test proceeds assuming the null hypothesis is true.
-It is only at the end of the test that the researcher decides either to reject H_0 and accept H_1 or to not reject H_0 .
+As with other hypothesis tests, begin by assuming that the null hypothesis is true.
+It is only at the end of the test that the researcher decides either to reject this null hypothesis, H_0 , and accept the alternative hypothesis, H_1 .
+Alternatively, the evidence may be such that it is not possible reject the null hypothesis, H_0 .

 2. Expected values.
 This stage of the test is somewhat different than in earlier hypothesis tests.
-For a chi-square test, it is necessary to determine the expected number of cases in each cell of the cross-classification table, under the assumption that H0 is correct.
-In this example, the expected values are the number of respondents that would be expected in each category, assuming no connection between debt and income.
-In Table 1, these are the numbers labelled "Expected Count."
+For a chi-square test, it is necessary to determine the expected number of cases in each cell of the cross-classification table, under the assumption that H_0 is correct.
+In this example, the expected values are the number of respondents that would be expected in each category, assuming no relation between debt and income.
+In Table 2, these are the numbers labelled "Expected Count."
 While the SPSS program calculates these, it is worth considering how these are obtained.

-Table 1 has nine cells - three categories of debt and three categories of income, so there are $3 \times 3 = 9$ cells.
+Table 2 has nine cells - three categories of debt and three categories of income, so there are $3 \times 3 = 9$ cells.
 For the top left cell of zero debt (event A) and lowest income (event B), the probability that a randomly selected individual is in this category is